jlmcabral/frontendmentor.io-challenges/README.md

-# List of my frontendmentor.io sollutions
+# List of my frontendmentor.io solutions

 This is the repository where I will be storing all the solutions I submitted at [frontendmentor.io](https://www.frontendmentor.io/profile/jlmcabral).